jenny-alexander/weekend-react-gallery/README.md

 ## Acknowledgement

-- Thanks to our fearless leader, Dev Jana!
+- Thanks to our fearless instructor, Dev Jana!
+His easy-going nature and patience are truly what make him a great teacher.
 - Thanks to [Prime Digital Academy](www.primeacademy.io) for providing all Prime students with the opportunity to make substantial changes in their lives by learning how to program and how to think like a programmer.

 ## Support

-- Thank you to my fellow Ionian cohort members for interesting conversations about how to make our projects work!
-They all offer significant and interesting thoughts, ideas and approaches.
+- Thank you to my fellow Ionian cohort members for interesting conversations about how to make our projects work.
+They all offer interesting thoughts, ideas and approaches.
+Best of all, they are awesome human beings!

 If you have suggestions or questions, please email me at <jenny_alexander@icloud.com>.